repoeli/smart-account/summaryy/To_be_reviewed.md

   - [US-006] UI hint: `ReceiptDetailPage` displays a suggested category chip when API returns one; verify it appears/disappears as expected and survives reload.
 - [US-006] Folders UX follow-ups:
   - Confirm backend returns receipts associated with multiple folders correctly when `folder_ids` contains several values.
   - Add inline feedback/toasts for bulk move success/failure on `FoldersPage`.
+(Done)
   - Add a confirmation dialog when moving receipts out of system folders (e.g., Recent) if needed by product rules.
   - Support drag-and-drop move between folders as a later enhancement.